desmos-labs/desmos/docs/architecture/adr-016-reactions-module.md

   // The max length that FreeTextValue reactions should have uint64 max_length = 2;

+  // RegEx that each FreeTextValue should respect.
+  // This is useful to limit what characters can be used as a reaction. string reg_ex = 3;
 }

 // RegisteredReactionValueParams contains the params for RegisteredReactionValue based reactions